Urgent Care Doctor Questions and Answers

 Urgent care is not a substitute for primary care practitioners and should instead be used and treated as supplemental to primary care.
 While you can visit or use urgent care instead of primary care in certain situations or scenarios – such as if you need medical attention outside of your primary care practitioner’s hours or cannot get in to see your primary care practitioner – it is not a substitute and should not be treated as such.

-For those in the Papillion NE area, we at Midlands Family Urgent Care are here to provide you with compassionate and patient medical care in urgent medical situations.
-To book your appointment with us, please visit us online or give us a call at Call (402) 382-9117.
-Our location in Papillion NE is 312 Olson Drive Suite 101 Papillion, NE 68046.
+We at Midlands Family Urgent Care are here to provide you with compassionate patient medical care in urgent situations.
+To book your appointment with us, please visit us online or give us a call.
+We serve patients from Omaha NE, Papillion NE, La Vista NE, Fairview NE, Ralston NE, Bellevue NE, Springfield NE and surrounding areas.